dframe-docs/dframe/session/overview.rst

 Description
 ===========

+This class can manage PHP session`s assigned with a name.
+It can take assign the name of the current session to a given name.
+The class also provides functions to provide features of interest like:

+- Assign a fingerprint value based on the current session name, user IP address and browser
+- Check if the current session fingerprint is still values
+- Set, get, check and delete one session variable
+- Set, get, check and delete multiple session variables at once

 This is a simple framework element, allowing for quick session operations in php.
 One-line defining of a global variable.

 Instead of checking whether it exists in one line, we receive those two things.